TheDeathlyCow/frostiful/wiki/docs/config.md

 This config contains all of the values associated with environmental temperature changes and effects.

-* :star: Max temperature for cold (in °C) `maxTemperatureForColdC`: Cutoff temperature for freezing in Celsius.
+* :star: Max temperature for cold (in °C) `maxTemperatureForColdC` [^1]: Cutoff temperature for freezing in Celsius.
 Biomes at or below this temperature will apply environment freezing to players.
 May not exceed 15°C.
-* :star: Degrees per temperature level decrease (in °C/°K) `degreesCPerTemperatureDecrease`: Specifies the number of Celsius/Kelvin degrees the temperature must fall below the maximum cold threshold for each one-point decrease in player temperature per tick.
+* :star: Degrees per temperature level decrease (in °C/°K) `degreesCPerTemperatureDecrease` [^1]: Specifies the number of Celsius/Kelvin degrees the temperature must fall below the maximum cold threshold for each one-point decrease in player temperature per tick.
 Must be positive and non-zero.
+* :star: Environment temperature multiplier `environmentTemperatureMultiplier`[^1]: Multiplies the final temperature point change of an environment temperature change.
 * Apply Environment Frost Resistance penalty when wet `applyEnvironmentPenaltyWhenWet`: When true, entities will have their Environment Frost Resistance attribute set to 0 when wet.
 * Rain wetness increase per tick `rainWetnessIncrease`: How many points to increase wetness by each tick when in the rain.
 * Touching water wetness increase per tick `touchingWaterWetnessIncrease`: How many points to increase wetness by each tick when touching, but not submerged in, water.